For Love of Evil: Plot summary

 Parry also attempted to meet with the Incarnation of Good to figure out how to best sort out which souls belonged in Heaven and which in Hell (Parry had no desire for souls that didn't belong in Hell to be there), but was not successful.
-The Incarnation of Good was too busy contemplating his own greatness to pay any attention.
+(The Incarnation of Good was too busy contemplating his own greatness to pay any attention to the affairs of the mortal world.)
 Instead he strikes a bargain with the Archangel Gabriel: if Parry cannot corrupt one influential individual or her children or grandchildren to shift the balance of the world to evil, he must give up his quest.
 That individual was Niobe Kaftan—meaning Parry had to wait six centuries before he could act.
 Lilah served as his main consort through the centuries, but when he assigns her to seduce Mym, the Incarnation of War, she falls in love with him and deserts Parry, depressing him.
+Upon visiting Nyx, she reminds him of the bargain.

-Later Parry meets Orb, Niobe's daughter who is slated to become the next Gaea, and decides to court her in the hope that he could later take advantage of Gaea's powers to defeat God.
+After that, Parry meets Orb, Niobe's daughter who is slated to become the next Gaea, and decides to court her in the hope that he could later take advantage of Gaea's powers to defeat God.
 The other Incarnations oppose Parry's plan, but eventually they all come to an agreement: the other Incarnations promise not to interfere with Parry's courtship of Orb if he tells her the truth about his identity prior to asking her to marry him.
 Posing as a mortal named Natasha, Parry manages to win Orb's heart.
 When she becomes Gaea, he reveals to her that he is the Incarnation of Evil and asks her to marry him.
 In a fit of rage, Orb nearly destroys the world with her powers, and to undo that destruction, she needs Parry's help.
 Thus she agrees to marry him, and even admits that she still loves him despite his true identity.
-At the wedding Parry surprises everyone by singing Amazing Grace, which causes him to vacate his office.
+At the wedding Parry surprises everyone by singing Amazing Grace, which causes him to vacate his office and be imprisoned in Limbo.
+Orb, coming as Gaea, removes Jolie's drop of blood from Perry.

 With no one to take his place, the office automatically goes to the most evil person on earth, a cruel murderer and child rapist.
 After a battle of wits, Parry eventually reclaims his office, to the relief of the other Incarnations who prefer Parry's doctrine of necessary evil over the murder-rapist's sadism.
-The Incarnations come to realise at the end that Parry is not truly evil in the traditional sense; rather, he works to facilitate evil on earth because that is a necessary part of the process to determine whether souls belong in Heaven or Hell.
+The Incarnations come to realize at the end that Parry is not truly evil in the traditional sense; rather, he works to facilitate evil on earth because that is a necessary part of the process to determine whether souls belong in Heaven or Hell.